 There are two ways to visit the temple complex.
 If you are by car, you can be dropped off at the main entrance and you will find yourself directly between the temples (rickshaws do not come here).
 If you come with a rickshaw from the center, you can be dropped off at the end of the Surjapol Bazar road.
 You first hike about 1 kilometer up to the Sun temple and then descend in about half an hour to the Galta Kund and the Galta Ji temples.
 Afterwards you walk the same way back, where the rickshaw picks you up again.
 It is best to do this walk with someone together.
 I walked through the hills on my own without meeting anyone for an hour.
 I did not feel unsafe but I was very aware of the fact that I walked here alone as a woman.

-This is one of my favorite palaces in Rajasthan, because of its breathtaking decorations, and an absolute Jaipur highlight.
+This is one of my favorite palaces and best things to do in Jaipur Rajasthan, because of its breathtaking decorations.
 I couldn’t have been more inspired than here.
 The palace was built by Maharadja Jai Singh II in the 17th century and extended by successive rulers.
 The complex contains several buildings, courtyards and gardens, including a few museums.
 A part of the palace is still inhabited by the royal family.

 Characteristic for this palace are the unique pink walls, so be prepared to take many pictures.
-An absolute Jaipur highlight is the Pritam Niwas Chowk, the court of the peacocks.
+One of the absolute highlights of the city palace of Jaipur is the Pritam Niwas Chowk, the court of the peacocks.
 In this court you will find breathtaking decorated portals, representing different seasons.
 The peacock gate represents autumn, the lotus gate depicts summer, the green gate spring and the rose gate shows winter.

 A visit to this cinema is included in this list and one of the highlights of Jaipur.
 Raj Mandir is the largest Bollywood cinema in India.
 Both the exterior of the building and the foyer are incredibly kitsch, a combination of art decor and American 1960s atmosphere, but also beautiful.
 Watching a Bollywood movie here among the locals is a real experience.
 The Bollywood film style is a genre of its own, with a lot of overacting, dancing, singing and drama in it.
 The visitors get wild: They sing, dance and scream along with the actors’ emotions.